 The Usher legend is given another life in this edition, combining the stories from our past and from our future, united through the art of the present-day artist Allois.
 As Ray Bradbury broke the barrier between Sci-Fi and mainstream literature, so Allois had made an attempt to combine two art forms into one.
 The reader is presented by the printed stories and their visual counterpart as found in the depths of the artist’s imagination.
 The result, a Fine Art Novel, combines the strength of classic literature and the power of fine art.

 As to who is Allois?
 Allois is an American painter and illustrator, best known for the striking and bizarre images of Aliens in her surrealist work.
 Says art critic Peter Frank “Allois paints presences.
 Her figures manifest conditions, sliding away from personality and into mood.
 A particular character may present itself as a child or adult, man or beast, but its identity gives way almost immediately to its nuance.
 Personages making their way through a landscape come to embody self-containment, self-absorption.
 This is real abstraction, a dissolution of the seen into the sensed.”
-This webpage presents a number of images from the two stories in the collection as well as her portrait of Ray Bradbury:
+Below you’ll find a number of images from the two stories in the collection as well as her portrait of Ray Bradbury:

 “Plenty can be said about two stories which many know well (or should) or how Allois’ artwork stuns in its stark rendering of both authors’ images, but it is how all three elements meld together in one of those few collector’s packages that is worth the price.”